-The Offshore Marine Service Association (OMSA) is a vibrant and important voice for our industry before Congress, the Coast Guard, and other national and international regulatory and legislative bodies.
+The Offshore Marine Service Association (OMSA) is a vibrant and important voice for our industry before Congress, the Coast Guard, Customs and Border Protection, the Maritime Administration, the Environmental Protection Agency, the International Maritime Organization, and other national and international regulatory bodies.
 In order for OMSA to fulfill this legitimate purpose, its members must be able to freely exchange ideas and discuss issues of legitimate concern to the industry.
 At the same time, however, the antitrust laws strictly limit the types of agreements competitors may have with each other.
-For instance, agreements among competitors to fix prices, limit the volume of production, rig bids, or share or divide markets by allocating customers, territories, or product lines deprive customers of the benefits of competition and result in an automatic violation.
+For instance, agreements among competitors to fix prices, limit the volume of production, rig bids, or share or divide markets by allocating customers, territories, or product lines deprive customers of the benefits of competition and result in automatic antitrust violations.

 1. Agreeing to fix or maintain prices, rates, fees, profit margins, credit terms, allowances, and other terms and conditions of sale;